Sunbird-Ed/sunbird-perf-tests/README.md

   * bearer.csv
   * dialcodes.csv

 For this scenario, we need to enter the IP or load balancer IP of the docker manager / agents in the urls.csv.
 Here we are directly invoking the learner service on port 9000.
-The protocal is http here since we making an internal call.
+The protocal is http here since we are making an internal call.

 Below is an example on how to run this scenario from your **jmeter_installation_path/scripts**